szilardhuber/szilardhuber.github.io/_posts/2013-12-28-lets-get-started.markdown

  ![Screenshot]({{site.url}}/assets/20131228-2.png)

 One would think that at this point everything is up and running and I can happily start blogging but it turns out that the main page of my site looking good at localhost has the same terrible look and feel on Github Pages.
-I have to admit it takes me hours (and some hours of sleep as I can't figure out the solution at night) to realize that I have an index.html from my previous design and localhost was served from _site but Github Pages is served from the root and the index.html is used there.
+I have to admit it takes me hours (and some hours of sleep as I can't figure out the solution at night) to realize that I have an index.html from my previous design and localhost was served from "_site" but Github Pages is served from the root and the index.html is used there.

 So deleting the former index.html everything is fine and I can move on.